XcalableMP/manual/en/tutorial-local.rst

 .. image:: ../img/tutorial-local/sync_all.png

 In the above example, the left image puts data to the right image and both nodes invoke sync all.
-When both nodes finish sync all, the the execution continues after the synchronization point.
+When both nodes finish sync all, the execution continues after the synchronization point.

 Tutorial
 ----------